MengGuo/P_MAS_TG/README.md

 -----
 * Action model can be muted if only motion is concerned.
 * Soft specification is optional.
-* NetworkX structure for FTS, Buchi and Product.
+* NetworkX structure for FTS, Buchi and Product automata.
 * Static or on-the-fly construction of the product automaton.
 * Stand-alone planner
 * Generate `.dat` for MatLAB to load Buchi and product automata model.
-See [square_world.py https://github.com/MengGuo/P_MAS_TG/blob/master/Intro/Examples/to_matlab/square_world.py].
+See [square_world.py](https://github.com/MengGuo/P_MAS_TG/blob/master/Intro/Examples/to_matlab/square_world.py).

 <p align="center">